-WASHINGTON, July 12, 2022 - The U.S. Department of Agriculture (USDA) is accepting offers for more than 3.1 million acres from agricultural producers and private landowners through this year's Conservation Reserve Program (CRP) Grassland Signup, the highest in history.
+MANHATTAN, KANSAS, July 12, 2022 - The U.S. Department of Agriculture (USDA) is accepting offers for more than 3.1 million acres from agricultural producers and private landowners through this year's Conservation Reserve Program (CRP) Grassland Signup, the highest in history.
+The signup's results include 270,000 acres in Kansas.
 This program allows producers and landowners to continue grazing and haying practices while protecting grasslands and promoting plant and animal biodiversity and conservation, and it's part of the Biden-Harris administration's broader effort to address climate change and to conserve natural resources.

-"This year's record-breaking Grassland CRP signup demonstrates the continued success and value of investments in voluntary, producer-led, working lands conservation programs," Agriculture Secretary Tom Vilsack said.
-"Grassland CRP clearly demonstrates, time and time again, that conservation priorities and agricultural productivity not only have the capacity to coexist but also complement and enhance one another.
-Through all our working land conservation programs, farmers and ranchers play a critical role in helping secure the future of both our food production and our natural resources."
+"This year's record-breaking Grassland CRP signup demonstrates the continued value of investments in voluntary, producer-led, working lands conservation," said Dennis McKinney, FSA State Executive Director for Kansas "Grassland CRP clearly demonstrates, time and time again, that conservation priorities and productivity have the capacity to coexist and enhance one another.
+Through all our working land conservation programs, farmers and ranchers play a critical role in securing the future of both our food production and our natural resources."